Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/Term 3/Digital Prototyping for Design 03.md

 ---

 ## Module 5 ~ Extended Bodies

+!!! note "**Too Long, Didn't Read**"
+    In this module, we expanded on technologies from module 4, using Wekinator and MAX-MSP to create audio-visual outputs from running data.
+Partnering with Marius, Nuria, and Carlotta, we utilized the ZIG Sim app to access phone sensors like the accelerometer and altimeter.
+Our goal was to change songs based on running or walking.
+We trained a machine learning model to recognize movement patterns and connected it to MAX-MSP for audio output.
+Despite varying individual results, we successfully created a dynamic music experience.
+This exercise showcased the potential of integrating machine learning with everyday activities and hinted at future applications for our thesis research.
+---

 In this module, we built on the knowledge and technologies we’d be introduced to in module 4.
 Using Wekinator once again to train a machine learning model to to process multiple inputs, and send them via OSC to a new program called MAX-MSP to create audio visual outputs that can be interpreted by ourselves or others.